own3dh2so4/backend-challenge/README.md

 **You will need to implement:**

 - A checkout service
-- A checkout client that fulfils these requirements
+- A checkout client that fulfills these requirements

 Examples: